codeforequity-at/botium-connector-sapcai/README.md

 - choose your chatbot,
 - go in the settings in the tokens section.

- sing request token is preferred.
+Using request token is preferred.

 You can read about tokens [here](https://cai.tools.sap/docs/api-reference/?shell#authentication).